yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-setup.md

 Note that, although you don't need to create objects on Standby during initial replication, when you add a new database to an existing replication stream, you _do_ need to create the same objects on the Standby.
 If Primary and Standby objects don't match, you won't be able to add the database to the replication.

 In addition, If the WALs are garbage collected from Primary, then the database will need to be bootstrapped.
-The bootstrap process is handled by YBA.
+The bootstrap process is handled by YugabyteDB Anywhere.
 Only the single database is bootstrapped, not all the databases involved in the existing replication.

   </div>